 Key West has a diverse history that includes "wreckers," writers, hippies, homosexuals, and U.S. Presidents.
 In 1982, the island seceded from the Union to form the Conch Republic.

-All FHS Members receive our newsletter, The Society Report, a 10% discount in FHS and Museum stores, and early notice of all events, including our Annual Meeting and Symposium!
+All FHS Members receive our newsletter, The Society Report, a 10% discount at our Florida Books & Gifts Bookstore located in Cocoa Village, and early notice of all events, including our Public History Forum in May and our Annual Meeting and Symposium in October!
 Other benefits vary by member level!

 All FHS Memberships run for one year from the month payment is received.